 Twelve open spaces are provided and maintained by Ludlow Town Counci and the Council's Direct Labour Force.
 Major recreation areas include the Linney Riverside Park and Wheeler Road play area, football pitch and skate park .
 Both areas are currently subject of development programmes to improve the facilities availalble.

 Ludlow Town Centre Christmas lights are provided and put up each year by the Town Council.
 The lights are switched on by the Mayor at 5:30pm on the last Saturday in November.
 The lights were changed to low energy LED in 2010 and are being extended and improved each year.
-Click here for images of 2012 Switch-On event - Santa in his grotto between 2-4pm, music, entertainment, performances by local choirs and more.
+Click here for images of 2013 Switch-On event - Santa in his grotto between 2-4pm, music, entertainment, performances by local choirs and more.
 This is a free event on Events Square (in front of Ludlow Castle) Following the town's light switch on the Ludlow Rotary Tree of Light in Castle Gardens is switched on following a Torch Lit Procession led by St. Laurences Church.

 Communication & Tourism Services